zancarius/archlinux-pkgbuilds/README.md

 ## WARNING: This is branch contains the *old* PKGBUILD archives

-**Under this branch there's a directory fittingly named `old`.** Is this counter to "good" use of Git?
+**Under this branch you will find PKGBUILDs that have been retired.** These PKGBUILDs are interred in the `old` directory since I want to avoid polluting the top level.
+Is this counter to "good" use of Git?
 Maybe.
 But it doesn't really matter.
-I've removed this folder from the `master` branch since it's apparent from some recent experiences that this both serves as a source of confusion for some individuals who are under the mistaken impression that there exists only the One True Way of Git repositories.
+I've removed this folder from the `master` branch since it's apparent from recent experience that this serves as both a source of confusion for individuals who are under the mistaken impression that there exists only One True Way of Git repositories (which boggles my mind considering the stupidly simplistic structure contained herein), *and* it makes it unnecessarily difficult for the same to comprehend how someone else might have a workflow that differs from their own.
+Shocking.

+Almost scandalous, in fact.

-Note: The general structure of this repo *is* messy.
+Note: The general structure of this repo is probably a bit messy.
 But it doesn't contain application sources either.
 It's just a place to hang my PKGBUILDs.
 Don't like it?
 No problem.
 Fork it yourself.
 Make your own.
 If you complain about it, I'll give you a full refund for $0.00.

 ## About